dlt-hub/dlt/docs/website/blog/2023-10-30-data-modelling-tools.md

 ### GoodData

-As for GoodData, the logical modelling layer is quite different than the first two.
+As for GoodData, the logical modelling layer is quite different than the other two.
 As discussed in the data types section, and shown in the image, the date type fields are taken and defined as separate tables (or datasets).
 The reason for doing so is in the spirit of creating a star schema; where one date table serves every table that requires a date dimension.
 GoodData takes into consideration the star and snowflake schemas as it splits all fields up into facts, labels and attributes.
-However, as simple as it might be on Power BI to assign primary and foreign keys by drag and drop methods, GoodData requires that fields be names according to a particular convention in the source to be recognized as keys automatically.
-There is no other way to define them within the tool.
+GoodData requires that fields be named according to a particular convention in the source to be recognized as keys automatically.
+However, it is also possible to assign primary and foreign keys by drag and drop methods.

 </div>
 </div>